 - Laboratory animal veterinarian.

-- Professor at one of the worldwide veterinary colleges.
+- Become a Professor at one of the worldwide veterinary colleges.

 - Author.
 Write a book on your exotic animal experiences like Dr. Laurie Hess.
 Her book: Unlikely Companions: The Adventures of an Exotic Animal Doctor (or, What Friends Feathered, Furred, and Scaled Have Taught Me about Life and Love).
-Specifically, you can read all about what a day in the life of an exotic animal vet is really like.
-The clinic might see 10 different species of animals on any given day.
+Specifically, you can read all about what constitutes a day in the life of an exotic animal vet.
+The clinic might see ten different species of animals on any given day.

 - Research.
 Do you have a passion for learning and research?
 A veterinary research scientist can specialize in any species of their choice.
 Are there certain medical conditions that fascinate you?
 Why not take it to the next level and become a research scientist!